klepas/fuckyouimaplatypus-site/index.md

 What's the closest train station?
 : Leppington NSW, 20mins away
-: For campers coming in Friday, we are able to pickup you up from Leppington station if you give us a buzz
+: We may be able to provide limited assistance with transport to the campsite from Leppington station.
+If you need help getting there, please ask on Slack if you have access - otherwise, we recommend Uber, or a taxi.

 Where can I store my valuables?
 : Lock it in your car or carry it with you